A Focus on Women At OMCA

 Take an afternoon this month (or any month) to get inspired by some of the most prominent women artists featured in the galleries at OMCA.
 There are dozens of women-identifying artists with artworks in the Gallery of California Art, but here are three artists to look out for:

-By the way, did you see that the New York Times recently called OMCA the best place to see art in California?
+By the way, did you see that The New York Times recently called OMCA the best place to see art in California?

 And of course there is Angela Davis, the international icon and activist, who is the feature of our special exhibition, Angela Davis–Seize the Time, on view through June 11, 2023.
 Read more about the exhibition and the woman behind the Angela Davis archive, Lizbet Tellefsen.